 Prado Museum, Madrid

 When asked about their holidays in Spain and the museums they have visited, most people refer to one of the oldest and most famous museums in Europe; Prado!
-Situated in the Spanish capital Madrid, this museum is a landmark in itself as its’ first visitors set foot through the doors in 1819!
+Situated in the Spanish capital Madrid, this museum is a landmark as its first visitors set foot through the doors in 1819!
 Representing the art of the era, Prado was designed by Juan de Villanueva, a prominent architect of the 19th century, in a characteristic style.
 The collection on display is vast as it consists of around 7600 paintings, 1000 sculptures, and 4800 prints without of course bearing in mind the decoration artworks and historical documents housed within its halls.
 As one of the biggest museums in the world, it definitely deserves a full day to visit so make sure you keep some time off your holidays in Spain to marvel at the works of Goya, Bosch, Botticelli, and many other legendary artists!